EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart — Ajax carts for Shopify :fire:

-Liquid Ajax Cart — a Javascript library that ajaxifies Shopify cart sections and product forms.
+Liquid Ajax Cart is a JavaScript asset for Shopify.

+Ajaxifies Shopify cart sections and product forms like a :dark_sunglasses:boss.

 No JavaScript code needed.

 JavaScript API is provided for customization.

 ##### 1. Create a theme section for the cart with a `data-ajax-cart-section` container